Tripura

 The area of modern Tripura — ruled for several centuries by the Manikya Dynasty — was part of the Tripuri Kingdom (also known as Hill Tippera).
 It became a princely state under the British Raj during its tenure, and acceded to independent India in 1947.
 It merged with India in 1949 and was designated as a 'Part C State' (union territory).
 It became a full-fledged state of India in 1972.

 Tripura lies in a geographically isolated location in India, as only one major highway, National Highway 8, connects it with the rest of the country.
-Five mountain ranges — Hathai Kotor, Atharamura, Longtharai, Shakhan and Jampui Hills — run north to south, with intervening valleys; Agartala, the capital, is located on a plain to the west.
+Five mountain ranges — Hathai Kotor (Baramura), Hachuk Berem (Atharamura), Longtharai, Shakhan and Jampui Hills — run north to south, with intervening valleys; Agartala, the capital, is located on a plain to the west.
 The state has a tropical savanna climate, and receives seasonal heavy rains from the south west monsoon.

 Forests cover more than half of the area, in which bamboo and cane tracts are common.
 Tripura has the highest number of primate species found in any Indian state.
 Due to its geographical isolation, economic progress in the state is hindered.
 Poverty and unemployment continue to plague Tripura, which has a limited infrastructure.
 Most residents are involved in agriculture and allied activities, although the service sector is the largest contributor to the state's gross domestic product.

 According to the 2011 census, Tripura is one of the most literate states in India, with a literacy rate of 87.75%.
 Mainstream Indian cultural elements coexist with traditional practices of the ethnic groups, such as various dances to celebrate religious occasions, weddings and festivities; the use of locally crafted musical instruments and clothes; and the worship of regional deities.
 The sculptures at the archaeological sites Unakoti, Pilak and Devtamura provide historical evidence of artistic fusion between organised and indigenous religions.